zeroluck/docs/sources/integrate/openid-connect.md

 ![Add new client](https://raw.githubusercontent.com/GluuFederation/docs/master/sources/img/oxTrust/admin_oauth2_newclient.png)

-* _Display Name:_ This contains the recognizable and unique display name of the client.
+* _Client Name:_ This contains the recognizable and unique display name of the client.

 * _Client Secret:_ This is the Data Encryption Standard scheme used by